apid/apidApigeeSync/README.md

     6. Save Snapshot.SnapshotInfo in default DB
     7. Release old DB version
     8. Start processing change events

-ToDo: ApigeeSync currently only receives a new snapshot during startup, so step #4 only happens once.
-However, it will eventually receive snapshots over time and the sub-steps should be followed at that time.
-Plugins depending on ApigeeSync for data should assume that it can happen at any time and follow the heuristic below.

 #### ApigeeSync-dependent plugins
 1. Initialization